nikkijuk/camunda-playground/README.md

 Rest communication is de-facto easiest way to integrate services (connections, http handling, json handling, security tokens, etc..)

-Long response times are creating deadlocks and blocking resources, which might slow down overall system even if problem is only affecting single component.
+But beware: Long response times are creating deadlocks and blocking resources, which might slow down overall system even if problem is only affecting single component.
+To enjoy yourself with disaster stories take one post-mortem and congratulate yourself if you were not at that project. http://oredev.org/2016/sessions/avoiding-microservice-megadisasters

 If service is called using asynchronous rest / http call result can be
 - Success: Service replied and client knows state of server (might be slow, but response comes eventually)